*** EXTENDED! ACCEPTING ENTRIES THROUGH NOVEMBER 15, 2025 ***

 Please feel free to reach out with any questions!
 Email us at [email protected].

 From the urban to the rural, Tennessee is a deceptively large state, filled with diverse landscapes—all compact with unique charm.
 How has living in Tennessee, specifically, impacted your life?
 Whether you're a transplant or a life-long resident—we want to see work that gives a glimpse into a perspective cultivated from living in our beautiful state.
 All themes, forms, and styles of poetry are welcome!
-We will pick the top 3 poems that showcase the best our state has to offer.
+We will pick the top three poems that showcase the best our state has to offer.

 PRIZES AND PUBLICATION